 This HMGP funding is available to all communities in the Commonwealth that meet the sub-applicant and project eligibility requirements.
 Federal funding for this grant program is available following a major disaster declaration if requested by the Governor.
 HMGP funds are available based on a percentage of the total Public Assistance and Individual Assistance programs.

 FEMA’s hazard mitigation grant programs are not intended as a source of funding for repair, replacement or deferred maintenance activities, but are designed to assist sub-applicants in developing long-term, cost-effective improvements that will reduce or eliminate risk/damage to people and property from the effects of natural hazards.
 Projects that address operation, deferred or future maintenance, repairs or replacement (without a change in the level of protection provided) of existing structures, facilities, or infrastructure (e.g., dredging, debris removal, replacement of obsolete utility systems, bridges and facility repair/rehabilitation) are not considered eligible mitigation grant activities.

-Application period: Closed
+Application period: OPEN

 How to Apply:

 Applicants apply for HMGP directly via a downloadable PDF application.
-Completed electronic and hard copies of the application are to be mailed to MEMA Headquarters.

 All Mitigation Grant program applications require a completed Benefit-cost analysis (BCA) to be submitted with the application for funding.
 For more information and instructions on BCA, visit the Benefit Cost Analysis (BCA) webpage.

 Mitigation Grant Guidance: Hazard Mitigation Assistance (HMA) Unified Guidance